Josh Thompson (defensive back): Tennessee Titans

 On October 17, 2022, Thompson was signed by the Tennessee Titans off the Jaguars practice squad.
 He was placed on injured reserve on November 12, 2022.
 He was activated on December 10.

 On July 23, 2023, Thompson was placed on the active/non-football injury list.
 He was activated from the active/non-football injury list on August 14, 2023.
 He was waived on August 28.
 He was re-signed to the practice squad on November 7.
 He was not signed to a reserve/future contract and thus became a free agent when his contract expired at the end of the season.

 Houston Texans

 On January 25, 2024, Thompson signed a reserve/future contract with the Houston Texans.
 He was waived on April 9.

 Atlanta Falcons

 On August 12, 2024, Thompson signed with the Atlanta Falcons.
 He was waived/injured on August 27.

 On June 2, 2025, Thompson re-signed with the Falcons.
 He was waived on August 23.

+Columbus Aviators

+On January 14, 2026, Thompson was drafted by the Columbus Aviators in Day 2 of the 2026 UFL Draft.
+He was released on February 16.